deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 “Yeah, there is.
 Beginning of summer in the northern hemisphere.”

 “I come visit!
-Bring more journals to *Shoo-*ster too.
+Bring more journals to Shoo-ster too.
 Maybe not get blown up this time!”

 “Vemik!
 No, I don’t want you risking your life for me!”